 The shadow period: The lingering effects

-Basically, you shouldn’t rest on your laurels too quickly just because a planet turns direct.
-The retrograde’s effects can linger on for a few weeks (or months) in what is called a shadow period.
+Basically, you shouldn’t jump back into your routine too quickly just because a planet turns direct.
+The retrograde’s effects can linger on for a few weeks (or months) in the shadow period.
 This is the time the direct planet needs to recover the distance that it retreated through while in retrograde.
 It’s a bit like retracing steps, which can be a powerful time for integrating lessons that we learned during the retrograde fog—but we may still be integrating the wisdom and unable to rush ahead with clarity.

 For example, on January 7, 2016, Jupiter turned retrograde at 23º14 Virgo and retreated all the way back to 13º15 Virgo, before turning direct on May 9, 2016.
 Easy math: Basically, Jupiter slid back 10 degrees during the retrograde.
 The shadow period lasts until Jupiter has retraced those 10 degrees.